TatianaKarpovaP/Portfolio_Data_Analyst/project_3.md

 6. Conduct a detailed analysis of production and marketing costs for unprofitable product categories and find ways to reduce costs or increase the value of these products.

+These recommendations will help to strengthen marketing efforts in profitable regions, improve performance in less profitable areas, focus on high-value customer segments, and optimize the product portfolio.

 ######  *Thank you for your attention.
 I am available to answer any questions or provide suggestions*